 Find Files with Spotlight

 You don’t need to do anything to activate Spotlight; it’s just there.
-Occasionally you may notice the Spotlight icon displaying a pulsating dot, which indicates Spotlight is indexing new material.
+Occasionally you may notice the Spotlight icon (in the right corner of the menu bar) displaying a pulsating dot, which indicates that Spotlight is indexing new material.

 Perform a Spotlight search

-There are two entry points for Spotlight in the Finder: the Spotlight icon at the far right edge of the menu bar (which is available in all applications) and the Search field in a window’s toolbar.
+There are two entry points for Spotlight in the Finder: the Spotlight icon on the menu bar (which is available in all applications) and the Search field in a window’s toolbar.